OBarronCS/pwnbox/README.md

 # Start the distro!
 wsl -d pwnbox
 # Give it a few seconds to become responsive, and you are ready to go!
-# pwnbox is automatically added to the profile
+# pwnbox is automatically added to the Windows Terminal profile
 ```

 ### Notes on WSL + Docker Desktop on Windows